ovgu12/vue-lib/README.md

 # vue-lib
 Test of building library of components using vue-cli
-- SFC with class style
+- SFC with ypescript
-- Jest for Unit Tests
+- Unit Tests with Jest
 # TODO
-[ ] Build in ESModule does not generate render function
+- [ ] Build in ESModule does not generate render function
+- [ ] Build script for multiple components
+- [ ] Lint setup